codeanish/interview-platform-engineering/README.md

 A colleague has developed an API using python and a UI using React.
 They need some help dockerising their app and running acceptance tests against their app.

+You are not expected to complete this entire exercise in the time allocated.
+We're looking for good problem solving skills and logical thoughts in trying to work through the problem.
+You may use any amount of googling to work through your solution.
+AI assitance is not acceptable.

 ## Problems:
 1. Not all of the tests on the API are passing, make sure they are passing
 2. Create a Dockerfile for the API and test the API once you've built/run it